Changes in your body

 Once you’re diagnosed with a twin pregnancy, your course of treatment may change slightly.
 You may need more frequent checkups, face certain restrictions, or even plan an earlier birth via cesarean.
 Women who are pregnant with twins typically gain more weight.
 This weight gain is usually around 37 to 54 pounds total.
 You also usually need more nutrients than if you were just carrying one baby, including:

 Pregnancy is an exciting time, but managing your symptoms can prove challenging.
-Other symptoms apart from frequent urination for 6 weeks pregnant include:
+Other symptoms for being 6 weeks pregnant include:

 - morning sickness